Letter to the Practicum Site

 Thank you for agreeing to participate as a University of Houston-Victoria practicum site.
 I would like to take a moment to help you become familiar with what is expected from you as a site supervisor, as well as to explain to you the training that the student(s) you will be supervising have undergone so far.

 Before being allowed to enter practicum, the student must be in the second year of their program.
-They will also have to have taken coursework in Advanced and Abnormal Psychology, Life Span Development, Ethics and Professional Practice, Techniques in Psychotherapy, Advanced Assessment, and Group Psychotherapy.
-The students will also have completed pre-practicum competency evaluations through their Advanced Assessment and Techniques of Psychotherapy courses.
+They will also have to have taken coursework in Psychopathology, Life Span Development, Ethics and Professional Practice, Techniques in Psychotherapy, Personality Assessment, and Group Psychotherapy.
+The students will also have completed pre-practicum competency evaluations through their Personality Assessment and Techniques of Psychotherapy courses.
 If the student was not able to pass these competency evaluations satisfactorily, they are not allowed to be in the practicum.
 Our practicum students are also required to obtain professional liability insurance before beginning the practicum.

 The practicum student will be under your direct supervision.
 However, if you feel that it is appropriate, you may allow the student to work directly with other licensed professionals within your practice or agency.
 The practicum student is also under the supervision of the University of Houston-Victoria practicum supervisor, Dr. Danielle Todaro, a licensed psychologist.